Nee-Shar/BTP-V1/Backend/README.md

    ```

-4. Create a .env file (if you don’t have one already) : Refer to the .env.example file for the required environment variables.
+4. Create a .env file (if you don’t have one already) : Refer to the .env.sample file for the required environment variables.

 5. **Run the Docker container:**